 Dear Miss Jerry,

-Thank you for giving you the opportunity to talk to you about the location of the coordinator of the XYZ Inc project.
+Thank you for giving me the opportunity to talk to you about the location of the coordinator of the XYZ Inc project.
 I enjoyed talking about this position to you and I learned a lot about the company.
-I know my skills and experience allows me to excel in the position.
+I know my skills and experience allow me to excel in the position.

-My 10-year experience coordinator team assignments, meetings and reports will allow me to easily convert to this position.
-I have been successful in managing project workflow, organizing skills and managing communication between team members and key stakeholders.
-I have a proven history to track or keep track of schedule ahead.
+My 10-year experience coordinator team assignments, meetings, and reports will allow me to easily convert to this position.
+I have been successful in managing project workflow, organizing skills, and managing communication between team members and key stakeholders.
+I have a proven history to track or keep track of the schedule ahead.

 I am grateful for taking the time out of your busy day for our phone interview today.
 I look forward to hearing from you soon about the next step in the interview process.
 Thank you again for your consideration.